gerardsyd/portfolio_tracker/README.md

 - If quantity / price / fees are blank when providing trade data, portfolio calculations do not work as expected (when using Load Portfolio)

 ## To be built / implemented
-- Change menu to have Trades section with add trades and view trades; allow add trades via CSV
 - Move portfolio actions to separate user profile page
 - Allow multiple portfolios?
 - Add support for exchange rates
 - Include edit / add trades in each stock's section
-- Add functionality for divdends to be manually entered
+- Add functionality for dividends to be manually entered (partially built)
 - Dashboard for each stock to include performance over time incl buys, sells, divs; trade history; current position / p&l; overview position / p&l
 - Dashboard for portfolio: change in val over time; overview position / p&l
 - allow hiding certain stocks on portfolio + recalculate position
 - Automate entering trade data?
 - Throw error in Portfolio if empty trades_df and info / info_date called
+- Allow deleting row in add trades section